 Tech has just been one of the two main identities that have shaped who I am today: the other is music.
 Coming with that love of gaming, I was constantly looking up orchestrated soundtracks of my favorite games.
 That fascination with music led to teaching myself guitar, piano, and ukulele, and choosing the flute and alto-saxophone in grade-school music (as we all know and love).
 My two identities intertwined as I began to learn and invest in music production software, gear, and learning about digital production.

-Circling back to the beginning, in high school yearbook class in Massachusetts, I began design and quickly became one of the editors (that's yearbook-nerd talk for basically one of the student executives that oversaw production of the book)
+Circling back to the beginning, in high school yearbook class, I began design and quickly became one of the editors (that's yearbook-nerd talk for basically one of the student executives that oversaw production of the book)

 I was thrown a Canon t3i DSLR camera to go shoot an event that someone had backed out on that day, and from there, it was all manual-no-auto.
 I really enjoyed the puzzle-solving nature of manual DSLR photography intertwining with art, and began doing $25 senior photoshoots for my peers.

 Since graduating college, finding a 9-5 job in an office afterwards really didn't feel right.